 Schoolhouse Electric and Supply Co. of Portland, Ore., plans a $7 million renovation that would bring 50 jobs to Pittsburgh over three years.
 Founded in 2003, Schoolhouse manufactures light fixtures and home accessories.

 The Pittsburgh region is for the makers, the creators, the innovators.
 Our manufacturing story is one of invention and reinvention.
-We have roots in a culture of creating materials that built the world, and while today’s industries continue to contribute in the same way, our expertise in advanced materials, engineering, smart factories and R&D has made Pittsburgh a future-focused laboratory for industries like additive manufacturing, next generation metals, coatings and chemicals.
+Pittsburgh manufacturing has roots in a culture of creating materials that built the world.
+While today’s manufacturing companies continue to contribute in the same way, our expertise in advanced materials, engineering, smart factories and R&D has made Pittsburgh a future-focused laboratory for industries like additive manufacturing, next-generation metals, advanced materials, coatings and chemicals.

 A Region for the Makers